zhongjinluo/GarVerseLOD/demo/README.md

 ## Demo

-Demo Code for Reconstructing Dresses from a Single Image.
+Demo Code for Reconstructing Garments from a Single Image (Dresses as an Example).

 ### Downloading required models and extra data